Now, everything in the stock market boils down to one thing – profits.

 The ROI is generally expressed as a percentage or ratio and provides investors with a way to evaluate and compare assets or financial instruments.
 For example, a company with an ROI of 7% offers investors an annual return of 7% on their investment.

 The other popular method amongst investors to calculate return on investment is:

-Calculating your Total Returns is simple, but remember to include all metrics where applicable (e.g., dividends).
+Calculating your Total Returns is simple, but remember to include all applicable metrics (e.g., dividends).
 The total stock return formula goes as follows:

 Now, let’s talk examples.
-Let’s say you bought a Stock for $8,200 and now it is worth $9,300, making you a beautiful $1,100.
+Let’s say you bought a Stock for $8,200, and now it is worth $9,300, making you a beautiful $1,100.
 Let’s also assume that you received dividends throughout this time with a total value of $400.

 Now, let’s calculate the total returns on your investments.
 Firstly, we will subtract the total value of the stock at the start of the year from the value at the end.

 Next, Add any dividends you received throughout the year to the unrealized gain to find your net profit for the year.
-In our case, you had an unrealised gain of $1,100 and received $400 in dividends and therefore your net gain for the year was $1,500.
+In our case, you had an unrealized gain of $1,100 and received $400 in dividends; therefore, your net gain for the year was $1,500.

 Lastly, you need to divide the net gain or loss by the total value of the stock at the start of the year to calculate the return on the stock.
-In our case, the stock was worth $8,200 at the start of the year and you have a net gain of $1,500, you have $1,500 / $8,200 = 0.183.
-Multiply this by 100 to convert to a percentage.
+In our case, the stock was worth $8,200 at the beginning of the year, and you have a net gain of $1,500, so you have $1,500 / $8,200 = 0.183.
+Multiply this by 100 to convert it to a percentage.
 The return on the stock is 18.3 percent.

 Let’s talk examples again.

 Say you bought a stock for $2,000 and paid a $20 commission.
 Your cost basis would be $2,020.
 Now, let’s say you are ready to sell your shares at a closing price of $3,000 (with a $20 commission again).
 Your net proceeds would therefore be $2,980.

-For the sake of this example, let’s also assume that your dividends were $150.
+For this example, let’s also assume that your dividends were $150.
 This is how you would calculate your Simple Returns.

-In our example, your simple return would be 0.54 or 54%.
+In our example, your simple net dollar return would be 0.54 or 54%.
+Pretty simple, right?

-Calculating the CAGR is a little more complex than either of our previously mentioned methods.
+Calculating the CAGR is a little more complex than our previously mentioned methods.
 The formula goes as follows:

-As you’ve probably noticed, we love an example and we wouldn’t leave you without one for the CAGR method.
+As you’ve probably noticed, we love an example, and we wouldn’t leave you without one for the CAGR method.

 Now, to calculate the compound annual growth rate, you will need the ending balance, the starting balance, and the time period, in our case, the number of years.
-Therefore, the ending value of the investment, divided by the beginning value, is raised to the power of the reciprocal of the time duration of the investment, which in this case, is 5 years.
+Therefore, the ending value of the investment, divided by the beginning value, is raised to the power of the reciprocal of the time duration of the investment, which in this case, is five years.

-($27,500 / $15,000 ^ ¼ ) CHANGE TO 5
+($27,500 / $15,000 ^ ¼ ) change to 5

-Next we subtract 1, and multiply by 100% to see its value as a percentage:
+Next, we subtract 1, and multiply by 100% to see its value as a percentage:

 ($27,500 / $15,000 ^ ¼ )- 1 = 0.2033